changhaonan/StarHub/README.md

 ### Nov.
 16th ~ 17th

 - [x] Make the optimization working.
-- [ ] Integrate the optimization into the system.
+- [x] Integrate the optimization into the system.
+- [ ] Get the optimization iterating.
 - [ ] Rearrange the constant arrangment.
 - [ ] Unify SolverMaps & ObservationMaps into SurfelMapTex